-Maybe you were one of those who took the proverbial plunge in 2020 in anticipation of the hours you’d be spending at home.
-This unforeseen lifestyle change resulted in the pool industry’s unprecedented growth in 2020 with similar growth last year.
+Maybe you took the proverbial plunge in 2020 in anticipation of the hours you’d be spending at home.
+This unforeseen lifestyle change resulted in the pool industry’s unprecedented growth in 2020, with similar growth last year.

-Or are you still on the fence due to space limitations or fear of the cost involved?
+Or are you still on the fence due to space limitations or fear of the cost?
 If so, hesitate no more.
 Cocktail pools, plunge pools, or spools are some alternatives you may want to consider.

-But before you decide, you should know what sets each apart from the other.
+But before you decide, you should know what sets each apart.
 Read on to learn more.